The best website monitoring software will make it simple and easy to monitor your website on a continuous and automatic basis.

 The website monitoring service also provides far more free tools than its competitors.
 However, the sheer breadth and depth of Site24x7’s offerings runs the danger of confusing novice users who only want to check their sites for availability.

-Note that you get a 120-second checking interval even on paid accounts, and 180-days of history storage.
-Paying for the service gets you more URLs, more parameters, custom agent-less application performance monitoring, longer history storage and more content checks per URL.
+Upgrading to different tiers gets you more URLs, more parameters, custom agent-less application performance monitoring, longer history storage and more content checks per URL.

 There’s a nifty little demo version that doesn’t require you to create an account.
 The dashboard of the service is very easy to use and the Cula team deliberately kept things simple.
 There’s no native mobile app, transaction monitoring, advance reporting capabilities or maintenance scheduling, but you wouldn’t need those anyway if you’re after a basic website monitoring service on a budget.

 However, if you want more advanced features, you will need to look elsewhere.
 UptimeRobot provides basic performance monitoring (limited to response time) and the main monitoring locations are US-based primarily.
-As with Cula, there are no multi-user features, no mobile apps or transaction monitoring.

 Other website monitoring software to consider